satellytes/satellytes.com/blog-posts/boosting-developer-productivity-with-github-actions.md

 The TypeScript file shown above is called `src/main.ts`.
 The bundling is done by calling `ncc build src/main.ts`.
 This will produce a file `dist/index.js` that we then point to in the `action.yml` file, as shown above.

-There are a few pitfalls here:
-- If your action involves a build step (like compiling TypeScript to JavaScript), you need to remember to commit that generated artifact.
-- You need to remember to run your build/bundle step whenever you change your source code and commit the new bundle alongside your changes.
+Pitfall: You need to remember to run your build/bundle step whenever you change your source code and commit the new generated artifact alongside your changes.
 This is important for the compiled code in your repository to not get outdated.
 I've spent more time than I'm comfortable to admit, trying to figure out why a certain change didn't affect my action until I realized that I didn't recompile the code before committing.

 > 💡 Having a `pre-commit` hook that runs your build/bundle step is a great way to automate this.